Candle safety and care tips

 - NEVER burn candles close together.

-- Don't let candles burn right down to the bottom - extinguish them before this point.
+- NEVER let candles burn right down to the bottom - extinguish them before this point.

 - Always use a candle holder, candle plate or another suitable surface, do not place directly onto furniture or other household surfaces when lit